mmarcon/grunt-markdown/README.md

 * `manual`: will pass the language name from markdown to the highlight function
 * `codeLines`: specify text that should wrap code lines

-## Meta info associaced to markdown pages
+## Meta info associated with markdown pages

-When this tool generates HTML pages from `*.md` files it would be nice to provide some meta information that can be used to generate custom
-`title` and `meta description` tags.
+When this tool generates HTML pages from `*.md` files it would be nice to provide some meta information that can be used to generate custom `title` and `meta description` tags.
 This fork of `grunt-markdown` supports exactly that.

-`*.md` files can be annotated as follows (both annotation are optional):
+`*.md` files can be annotated as follows (both annotations are optional):

     <!--
     @-title:nice page title
-    @-description: google will love this!
+    @-description:google will love this!
     -->

 The resulting HTML will contain: